Does interesting work eliminate our imposter syndrome and bring genius?

 Successful civil servants means managing time very carefully and understanding the essence of life, serving people all the time.

-I’m sure hiking on weekends and reading books on nutrition is not fun for many, though, he chose the style amazingly.
+I’m sure hiking on weekends and reading books on health is not fun for many, though, he enjoyed it wholeheartedly.

 Successful entrepreneurs sometimes get rich, but they are also deeply motivated by the desire to accomplish worthwhile things: to create, to make a difference in people’s lives, and to leave a legacy for future generations.

-I learned that the most successful embrace, that could be civil service or entrepreneurship, both weights are not just as a way of doing business but as a way of lifestyle.
+I learned that the most successful embrace, that could be anything civil service or entrepreneurship, both are not just as a way of doing business but as a way of lifestyle.

-There is a popular saying which fits both of them.
+There is a popular saying which fits both of these situations.

 Preparation does not guarantee success, but a lack of proper lifestyle will almost always lead to failure.